 Read below to learn about your notification duties and maximum liability for each type of card.

 Under the Fair Credit Billing Act, your liability for unauthorized charges depends on whether the thief personally presented your card to make the purchase, or made the purchase over the Internet or by phone.

 With ATM or debit cards, you must act quickly in order to avoid full liability for unauthorized charges when your card is lost or stolen.
 Under the federal Electronic Fund Transfer Act, your liability is:

-If you can convince the bank that your notification failure was due to extentuating circumstances, it must extend the notification timeline for a "reasonable period."
+If you can convince the bank that your notification failure was due to extenuating circumstances, it must extend the notification timeline for a "reasonable period."

 In response to consumer complaints about the possibility of unlimited liability, some card issuers cap the liability on debit cards at $50.
 And some banks don't charge anything if unauthorized withdrawals appear on your statement.
 Also, some states have capped the liability for unauthorized withdrawals on an ATM or debit card at $50.

-For more information on finances, debts, and how to regain financial health, read Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Margaret Reiter and Robin Leonard (Nolo).
+For more information on finances, debts, and how to regain financial health, read Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Amy Loftsgordon and Cara O'Neill (Nolo).